 CAN’s Lotterywest Dream Plan Do is a new community arts mentoring program in 2019 which aims to support arts projects that bring CaLD community voices to the forefront.
 Up to $20k funding is awarded to help organisations or community groups.

-At CAN, we’re excited to co-host the WA Stories From The Future workshops with Diversity Arts Australia to imagine a future where cultural diversity is present at every level in the Arts.
-This workshop series will invite culturally diverse creatives and arts workers to imagine a timeline towards an equitable culturally diverse arts future in Australia.
+CAN was excited to co-host the WA Stories From The Future workshops with Diversity Arts Australia and Regional Arts WA.
+These workshops invited culturally diverse creatives and arts workers to imagine a timeline towards an equitable culturally diverse arts future in Australia.

-The workshop will flow from the personal to the structural and systemic; including exercises that reflect upon experiences of marginalisation in the arts to group exercises of collectively imagining milestones towards an equitable culturally diverse arts scene in 2050.
+The workshops flowed from the personal to the structural and systemic.
+Exercises encouraged reflection on individual experiences of marginalisation in the arts – as well as collectively imagining milestones towards an equitable culturally diverse arts scene in 2050.

 Regionally based culturally diverse creatives or arts workers had the opportunity to apply for RAF Quick Response Grants from Regional Arts WA, to assist covering the cost of travel and accommodation in order to attend.